 Old school SEO was convenient, and for the most part simple, even if it was risky and expensive.
 Business owners handed over fistfuls of money and let the gurus practice their mysterious art.
 If the ranking and traffic reports showed an upward trend, it was assumed they were doing their job.
 And then Google introduced their algorithm counter measures.

-Many real estate professionals are upset by the shift from rented content to owned media.
+Many business owners are upset by the shift from rented content to owned media.
 Others have embraced the new direction enthusiastically.
 There are definite advantages:

 - Owning your media also adds sustainability.
-Your marketing doesn’t evaporate is you have a tight month and can’t afford to cover the ad budget for a few weeks.
+Your marketing doesn’t evaporate if you have a tight month and can’t afford to cover your AdWords and Facebook Ads budget for a few weeks.
+With rented media, you could lose your marketing when you need it most.

-- And lastly, the real estate argument: When you rent, you’re throwing your money away instead of building equity.
+- When you rent, you’re throwing your money away instead of building equity.

-The question of the hour: Do you believe that in 2014 we must publish or perish, creating regular “epic” (significantly better than anything your competition is putting out) content in order to survive and build your brand online?
+The question of the hour: Do you believe that in 2014 we must publish or perish, creating regular “epic” (the best article on the Internet for the keywords and topic) content in order to survive and build your brand online?
 If you’re skeptical, you will never “buy in”, investing the money or time required to get fully behind content creation and social engagement the way you need to.
-Buying into your content asset is much like deciding to build a house.
-You have to be all in.
-A half finished home isn’t going to benefit anyone.

 We’re all content developers and media companies now, like it or not.
 We must “out content” our competition to win and hold market share.
 Ridiculously valuable, relevant content has become today’s marketing currency.